High school homebuilding class constructs tiny homes for a big cause

 On top of the STEM skills they learn, the students at Tippecanoe High School in Ohio also receive a lesson in service.

-Before classes began in 2016, my students and I didn’t know what to expect from the new Homebuilding class at Tippecanoe High School in Tipp City, Ohio.
+Before the school year began in 2016, my students and I didn’t know what to expect from the new Homebuilding class.
 For me, it was an opportunity to do something different.
 It was a chance to reinforce the skills I thought would be helpful for anyone learning in today’s educational environment.
 For some of the students, it wasn’t just another elective.
 It was an opportunity to work with their hands.

-From 1997 to 2015, I had taught just about every art class offered in most schools.
+For nearly 20 years, I had taught just about every art class offered in most schools.
 Homebuilding was not one of them.
-When I saw the job description, I thought to myself, “that’s a little different.”
+When I saw the job description, I thought to myself, that’s different.
 To this day people look at me strangely when I tell them I teach homebuilding.

 I started working with my hands at a young age and it continued throughout my studies in grade school and beyond.
 The youngest of five brothers, I took on the role as “maintenance man” at an early age for our family’s grocery store, working extensively around the store, inside and out.
 Often my dad wouldn’t give us a blueprint or clear idea of how something should be done or fixed, so we just had to figure it out by researching it or through trial and error.